daniel-volpin/CSFloat/README.md

 [Demo](#running) • [Docs](#api-reference) • [Issues](../../issues) • [PRs](../../pulls)

 Discover and filter CS:GO/CS2 item listings with a Streamlit UI and a FastAPI backend.
-Optional AI analysis runs server-side.
+Optional AI analysis runs server-side using OpenAI or a local LM Studio model.

 ## Table of Contents